IIKolchin/mesto-project/README.md

-# Место
+# Place

-## Обзор
+## Overview
-Интерактивная страница, на которой можно делиться красивыми фотографиями
+An interactive page where you can share beautiful photos

-## Функционал
+## Functional
-* изменение данных пользователя и аватара
+* changing user and avatar data
-* добавление, удаление карточек, возможность поставить лайк
+* adding, deleting cards, the ability to like
-* валидация форм
+* validation of forms

-## Используемые технологии
+## Technologies used
 * Grid-layout
-* Flex, интерактивные элементы,
+* Flex, interactive elements,
-* адаптивная верстка. Файловая структура организована по
+* adaptive layout.
+The file structure is organized by
-* БЭМ.
+* BEM.
 * ES6 Classes

-## Запуск:
+## Launch:
-* Создайте локальную директорию для проекта
+* Create a local directory for the project
 `mkdir dev`
-* Перейдите в созданную директорию
+* Go to the created directory
 `cd dev`
-* Клонируйте репозиторий в созданную директорию
+* Clone the repository into the created directory
 `git clone https://github.com/IIKolchin/mesto-project.git`
-* Откройте проект в любом редакторе кода
+* Open the project in any code editor
-* Выполните `npm install && npm run dev` в терминале, находясь в папке проекта.
+* Execute `npm install && rpm run dev` in the terminal, located in the project folder.

-Контрибьюторы:
+Contributors:
-Фадеев Константин - https://github.com/Stern-Ritter (fadeef.k@yandex.ru)
+Konstantin Fadeev - https://github.com/Stern-Ritter (fadeef.k@yandex.ru )

-Cсылка на GitHub Pages:
+Link to GitHub Pages:
 https://iikolchin.github.io/mesto-project